NamTThai/NeighborhoodMap/README.md

 ## Neighborhood Map project

+The project is not battery-included.
+Please get a developer API key from Yelp.

 ### How to run the application

 The application is run using Express framework for Node.js.
 Express.js will create a server allowing for browser caching and gzip compression.